 Although Ditillo’s slow-and-steady philosophy of progression may seem somewhat rigid or even monotonous we must keep in mind that training- while not entirely unpleasant, is about work, not play.
 As this philosophy relates to sport performance, learning to match these methods with the ebbs and flows of a season will result in getting the most out of every training session over the length of an athlete’s competitive career.

-Next time we will explore some contexts and examples for using these and other methods of progression not included in Ditillo’s work: namely, the use of Tempo and Rest as the Fourth and Fifth methods of progression.
+Next time we will explore the other progression factors not included in Ditillo’s work: namely, the use of Tempo and Rest as the Fourth and Fifth factors.

 See y'all then.